-You’ll be relieved to know that if you do some research, you will find many 4- and 5-star Chime reviews at several other customer review sites as well.
+If you do some research, you’ll find many 4- and 5-star Chime reviews at other customer review sites as well.

 When it comes to managing your money, consumers have more options than ever.
-If you’re looking for an online-only banking solution, Chime might be an excellent option for you.
-However, it’s important to do your research first and figure out what features are non-negotiable for you.
+If you’re looking for an online-only banking solution and want to save big on fees, Chime may be an excellent option for you.

 Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank N.A. or Stride Bank, N.A.; Members FDIC.
 Credit Builder card issued by Stride Bank, N.A.

 1. Out-of-network ATM withdrawal fees may apply with Chime except at MoneyPass ATMs in a 7-Eleven, or any Allpoint or Visa Plus Alliance ATM.

 2. Early access to direct deposit funds depends on the timing of the submission of the payment ﬁle from the payer.
 Chime generally make these funds available on the day the payment ﬁle is received, which may be up to 2 days earlier than the scheduled payment date.

 3. The Annual Percentage Yield (“APY”) for the Chime Savings Account is variable and may change at any time.
 The disclosed APY is accurate as of October, 25th, 2022.
 No minimum balance required.
 Must have $0.01 in savings to earn interest.